meilisearch/specifications/text/0118-search-api.md

 - 🔴 If the index does not exist, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error.

-If the instance is secured by a master-key, the auth layer will return the following errors:
+If the instance is secured by a master-key, the auth layer returns the following errors:

 - 🔴 Accessing these routes without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
 - 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.

 `POST` HTTP verb errors:

-- 🔴 Omitting Content-Type header returns a [missing_content_type](0061-error-format-and-definitions.md#missing_content_type) error.
+- 🔴 Omitting the Content-Type header returns a [missing_content_type](0061-error-format-and-definitions.md#missing_content_type) error.
 - 🔴 Sending an empty Content-Type returns an [invalid_content_type](0061-error-format-and-definitions.md#invalid_content_type) error.
 - 🔴 Sending a different Content-Type than `application/json` returns an [invalid_content_type](0061-error-format-and-definitions.md#invalid_content_type) error.
 - 🔴 Sending an empty payload returns a [missing_payload](0061-error-format-and-definitions.md#missing_payload) error.